 and vice versa in comparison to MD school.

 A more in-depth comparison can be found here.

 NDs are trained in a variety of natural therapeutics, standard Western care and pharmacology.
 As a result of this training, NDs are licensed to prescribe medications in many states.
-(NDs are not yet able to prescribe prescription drugs in the State of Colorado.)
+(NDs do not have prescriptive authority in the State of Colorado at this time.)

 In Colorado, if an ND determines that a prescription medication is necessary as part of a patient’s proper care; they will refer this patient to a medical doctor.
 However, the reality is that in many instances, NDs are able to treat most health conditions using natural therapeutics and educate the patient in the proper care that boost’s the body’s capacity to heal.

 This philosophical difference is a primary focus during the last 2 years of naturopathic medical education.
-The natural therapies focused upon during this time include Clinical Nutrition, Botanical Medicine, Naturopathic Physical Medicine, Lifestyle Counseling, Acupuncture and Homeopathy.
+The natural therapies focused upon during this time include Clinical Nutrition, Botanical Medicine, Naturopathic Physical Medicine, Lifestyle Counseling, and Acupuncture.